boots-edu/textbook/source/text/5-composition-inheritance/inheritance.md

 ## Understanding the relationship

 In the previous section we discussed **_composition_** which allowed us to represent a _contains_ or _has a_ relationship between two classes.
 Recall that a course has a final and a fruit basket contains fruit.
 While useful in many situations, we often want to represent a **_type of_** relationship.
-In TypeScript, the `extend` keyword allows us to represent a class in terms of another class that it is a _type of_.
+In TypeScript, the `extends` keyword allows us to represent a class in terms of another class that it is a _type of_.

 Consider the following: